Mohammad-Ziya/tic-tac-toe/README.md

 # Tic Tac Toe 🎮

 A classic Tic Tac Toe game built with HTML, CSS, and JavaScript.
-This project is fully responsive, works on all screen sizes, and features a clean design.
+This project is fully responsive, works on all screen sizes, and clean design.

 ## 🚀 Live Demo
 Play the game here: [https://mohammad-ziya.github.io/tic-tac-toe/](https://mohammad-ziya.github.io/tic-tac-toe/)